 The image of a woman preparing dishes and the joyful atmosphere in family gatherings will always be the most beautiful and unforgettable memory of every Vietnamese away from home.

 What Do We Have On The Table

 In a traditional family meal, people usually sit around a round tray symbolising the equality and attachment among family members.
-The picture of a family having meals together also shows that no matter what happens, the family will always give help, support and protection for its members.
+The picture of a family having meal together also shows that no matter what happens, the family will always give help, support and protection for its members.
 Unlike in the Western culture, from the ancient time up to now, the Vietnamese always bring up all the dishes onto the tray and eat with small bowls and pairs of chopsticks.
 A lot of Western people find it hard to use chopsticks but if you fall in love with Asian cuisine, it is not something unfamiliar.

 As you may know, traditional Vietnamese meals often have fluffy rice, sliced meat and vegetable dishes.
 In order to pick up food conveniently, we use chopsticks.
-Don’t feel sad if you fail to use them for the first time because many Vietnamese people also take a long time to learn how to use them.
+Don’t feel sad if you fail to use them at the first time because many Vietnamese people also take long time to learn how to use them.

 Like in some Asian countries such as China, Korea and Japan, rice is the main dish in Vietnamese meals.
 In the past, meals were very simple and frugal.
 Besides rice, there were vegetable dishes such as vegetable soup (“canh rau”), vegetable pickles (“dưa muối“,) and sometimes they only had rice and vegetable broth (“nước luộc rau”).
-Nowadays, due to the improved quality of life, the standard meal has significantly changed in the way of increasing animal products which are nutritious.
+Nowadays, due to the improved quality of life, the standard meal has significantly changed in the way of increasing animal products which are nutrient-rich.

 Some families spend time together to make special dishes at weekend, the only time they don’t get busy with work.
 This helps them relieve stress at work or school and refresh their mind for a new upcoming week.